Reduce Ransomware Risk with Managed Detection and Response

-How do Email Attacks Happen?
+How Do Email Attacks Happen?

-“There are many ransomware actors and many types of ransomware attacks, ranging from highly skilled attackers focused on individual targets, to lower-skilled operators who use a general ‘spray and pray’ approach.”— Sophos State of Ransomware, April 2021
+“There are many ransomware actors and many types of ransomware attacks, ranging from highly skilled attackers focused on individual targets, to lower-skilled operators who use a general ‘spray and pray’ approach.”— Sophos State of Ransomware, 2022

-Even though ransomware is common knowledge in today’s digital environment, these attacks still seem to take some companies by surprise.
-Often, these organizations fall victim to these attacks because they lack some basic preventative security hygiene measures.
+Even though security teams are acutely aware of ransomware, attacks still take many companies by surprise.
+Often, organizations fall victim to these attacks because they lack basic preventative security hygiene measures or fail to develop disaster recovery plans.
 Preventative security involves protecting the integrity of an organization’s data, the enterprise, the cloud, and assets through Data Governance & Backups, Training & Assessments, Email Security & Other Security Technologies, Vulnerability Management, and Identity and Access Management Methods.